Tomerg91/Lumea/memory-bank/progress.md

 - Added role selection (client/coach) to the signup process
 - Created a virtual profile system using user metadata when profiles table is unavailable

+## Database and Data Layer Implementation

+- Created comprehensive database schema with tables for roles, users, sessions, reflections, and coach_notes
+- Implemented Row-Level Security (RLS) policies for all tables
+- Created helper functions (get_user_role, user_owns_session) to simplify RLS policies
+- Set up access controls based on user roles (admin, coach, client)
+- Built a seed script to initialize the database with test data
+- Developed a test suite that verifies RLS policies function correctly
+- Added database setup instructions to the README
+- Updated CI pipeline to include RLS tests
+- Used BIGINT for all IDs consistently across tables
+- Made migrations idempotent to prevent errors during reapplication

 ## MVP - What's Left to Build (Current Focus)

 ### User Roles & Auth: